-We offer term life insurance products and whole life insurance products on our platform.
+We offer term life insurance products, whole life insurance products and annuity insurance products on our platform.
 The term life insurance products we offer provide life insurance for the insured for a specified time period or until the attainment of a certain age, in return for the periodic payment of fixed premiums over a pre-determined period, generally ranging from five to 20 years.
-Popular term life insurance products on our online platform include Rui He Term Life Insurance ( 灣和定期寿险 ) underwritten by Old Mutual-Guodian Life Insurance and Ding Hai Zhen Term Life Insurance ( 慧择定海针定期寿险 ) underwritten by Parmerica Fosun Life Insurance.
+Popular term life insurance products on our online platform include Rui He Term Life Insurance (瑞和定 期寿险) underwritten by Old Mutual-Guodian Life Insurance.

 The whole life insurance products we offer provide life insurance for the insured's entire life in exchange for the periodic payment of fixed premiums over a pre-determined period, generally ranging from five to 20 years, or until the insured reaches a certain age.
 The face amount of the policy is paid upon the death of the insured.
-Currently, we only offer one type of whole life insurance product on our online platform, the Hongli Whole Life Insurance (弘利相传终身寿险).
+Currently, we only offer one type of whole life insurance product on our online platform, the Hongli Xiangchuan Whole Life Insurance (弘利相传终身寿险).